JakeJMattson/EmbedBot/setup.md

 ### Building
 Once you have your prerequisites installed, Maven will be used to handle all of the other dependencies and build the project.
 If you downloaded IntelliJ, building with Maven is supported out of the box.
 Please read the [Maven import guide](https://www.jetbrains.com/help/idea/2018.3/maven-support.html#maven_import_project_start) if you're unfamiliar with this process.
+This will generate a configuration file to fill out.
+You can read more about those fields below.
+Once that's done, you can run it again.

 ## Running
 If all went well, your bot instance should now be running!